DanielAguilar112/M4.2/README.md

 # web-dev-starter

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is a a simple project about taking the content for the homepage of a bird watching website and making it look good.
+To run it head over to the index.html file and run it with the liveserver.

 ## Getting Started